-a.
+- a.
 What types of emissions to the air would result from the proposal (i.e. dust, automobiles, odors, industrial, wood smoke) during construction, operation, and maintenance when the project is completed?
-If any, generally describe and give approximate quantities if known.
-This is a non-project application.
-Site details will be addressed as part of a project under both SEPA and CUP review.
+If any, generally describe and give approximate quantities if known. - Does not apply.
+The proposal is a nonproject action. - b.

-- b.
 Are there any off-site sources of emissions or odor that may affect your proposal?
-If so, generally describe.
-This is a non-project application.
-Site details will be addressed as part of a project under both SEPA and CUP review. - c.
-Proposed measures to reduce or control emissions or other impacts to air, if any.
-This is a non-project application.
-Site details will be addressed as part of a project under both SEPA and CUP review.
+If so, generally describe. - Does not apply.
+The proposal is a nonproject action. - c.
+Proposed measures to reduce or control emissions or other impacts to air, if anv.